 New York ISC § 5102(3)(d) specifically defines what qualifies as a serious injury, including:

 - Loss of fetus

 - Loss of organ

 - Loss of function or body system

 - Limitation of an organ or member

 - Injury that interferes with daily life for more than 90 days

-If what you suffered in your crash fits this criterion, you could pursue the driver and their insurance to cover your damages.
-In these cases,serious injuries can be grounds for compensation for things such as pain and suffering, emotional distress, and loss of consortium, as well as economic damages that exceed the no-fault threshold.
+If what you suffered in your crash fits one of thesethis criteriaon, you could pursue a claim against the driver and their insurance to cover your damages.
+In some cases, serious injuries can be grounds for additional compensation, such as pain and suffering, emotional distress, and loss of consortium.

 There are other circumstances that may allow you to pursue compensation from the at-fault party, such as if any of the following were responsible for your crash:

 For example, if you were struck by a car that sustained a tire blowout caused by a design flaw, you could pursue the tire designer or manufacturer for damages—their error caused your injuries, making them liable.
 This situation makes your claim a product liability case, separate from the laws surrounding auto insurance.